Awaish-prog/openFabricAiTest/testCases.md

 ### Test Case ID: TF010

-Test Case Name: Submitting Form Without Entering a Prompt
+Test Case Name: Click run button Without Entering a Prompt

 Test Objective: Ensure that the ArtFabric app prompts the user to provide input when attempting to submit the form without entering a prompt.